 She slid from the arid cool of her car into the scented heat of the evening.
-Rising through the windless dusk, the warmth surrounded her body as it filled her sleeveless shift.
-There is a moment at the end of every summer day in the desert when the heat radiating from the land overtakes the thinning warmth of the air no longer infused with sun light.
-Without being aware of what was happening, Doreen was always uplifted by that moment, the easy heat drifting from the ground without interference from wind and sun, leavened by the fragrances of creosote and sage.
+Rising through the windless dusk, the warmth filled her sleeveless shift.
+There is a moment at the end of every desert summer day when the heat radiating from the land overtakes the thinning warmth of the air no longer infused with sunlight.
+Doreen was always unconsciously uplifted by that moment, the easy heat drifting from the ground without interference from wind and sun, leavened by the fragrances of creosote and sage.

 Doreen breathed more deeply than she had in weeks.

 In many ways she still enjoyed her job.
 Dancing, even in the overblown Vegas productions in which she starred, gave her a kind of satisfaction that would be hard to replace.
 But the bullshit was endless.
 The constant negotiating with the casinos, the managers, even with her own agent.
 The competition between her and other girls and her general lack of trust in anyone made it hard to have friends.
 Worst of all was the hustling and cruising.
 Hit on and propositioned several times a day, she never let her guard down.

 In a gem of silence between the howling of cars and trucks, Doreen began to sing.